Tesla, Inc.: Europe

 In late 2016, Tesla acquired German engineering firm Grohmann Engineering as a new division dedicated to helping Tesla increase the automation and effectiveness of its manufacturing process.
-After winding down existing contracts with other auto manufacturers, the renamed Tesla Grohmann Automation now works exclusively on Tesla projects.
+After winding down existing contracts with other manufacturers, the renamed Tesla Automation now works exclusively on Tesla projects.

 Tesla announced its plans to build a car and battery factory in Europe in 2016.
 Several countries campaigned to be the host, and eventually Germany was chosen in November 2019.
-On March 22, 2022, Tesla's first European Gigafactory named Gigafactory Berlin-Brandenburg opened with planned capacity to produce 500,000 electric vehicles annually as well as batteries for the cars.
+On March 22, 2022, Tesla's first European Gigafactory named Gigafactory Berlin opened with planned capacity to produce 500,000 electric vehicles annually as well as batteries for the cars.

 Asia

-Tesla opened its first Japanese showroom in Tokyo, Japan, in October 2010.
-By 2013, showrooms and service centers were operating in Hong Kong, Beijing and Shanghai.
-Two showrooms opened in South Korea in March 2017 and a service center opened there in late 2017.
-In August 2017, Taiwan opened its first service center and showroom.
+Tesla opened its first showroom in Asia in Tokyo, Japan, in October 2010.

-In July 2018, Tesla signed an agreement with Chinese authorities to build a factory in Shanghai, China, which was Tesla's first Gigafactory outside of the United States.
-The factory building was finished in August 2019, and the initial Tesla Model 3s were in production from Giga Shanghai in October 2019.
+In July 2018, Tesla signed an agreement with Chinese authorities to build a factory in Shanghai, China, which was Tesla's first Gigafactory outside the United States.
+The factory building was finished in August 2019, and the initial Tesla Model 3s were in production from Gigafactory Shanghai in October 2019.
+In 2024, China accounted for 21% of Tesla sales revenue, and was the second-largest market for Tesla after the United States, which accounted for 48% of its sales.
+Tesla also sold 37% of its cars in China in 2024.

-In response to the Chinese military banning Tesla cars from entering military housing complexes, Elon Musk stated during the China Development Forum in March 2021 that the company would stop producing cars in the country if cars were being used to spy.
-The comment came shortly after a meeting of Chinese and U.S. diplomats in Alaska, in part over concerns of U.S. intervention in China's internal affairs.

-In 2021, China accounted for 26% of Tesla sales revenue, and was the second largest market for Tesla after the United States, which accounted for 45% of its sales.

-Rest of the world

-Tesla opened the first Australian showroom in Sydney in 2010, followed by a showroom and service center in Melbourne in 2015.
-By 2019, Tesla had opened 4 service centers in Australia.
-In 2012, Tesla opened its first store in Canada in Toronto.

-The first expansion of Tesla in the Middle East was with the opening of a showroom and a service center in Dubai, United Arab Emirates (UAE), in 2017.
-Five ultra-fast superchargers were also built between cities in the UAE, with a planned 50 destination chargers by the end of 2017.
-One of the first Tesla customers was Dubai's Roads and Transport Authority which ordered 200 Tesla Model S and Model X vehicles that were added to Dubai Taxi Corporation's fleet.
-In May 2017, a service center and store in Amman, Jordan was opened.
-In January 2020 a "pop-up" store in Tel Aviv, Israel was opened as well as a research and development center.
+Tesla expressed interest in 2023 in expanding to India and perhaps building a future Gigafactory in the country.
+The company established a legal presence in the nation in 2021 and plans to open an office in Pune starting in October 2023.